datagrok/opinions/DESIGN.md

 This document serves to record the rationale behind decisions made during the design of this system.

+The opinions specification will be compiled in a separate document.

 # A Distributed Network of Metrics

 Various pieces of software, in the form of applications and web services, collect opinions.

 - Reddit and Digg collect opinions about URLs in the form of up- or down-votes.
 They also collect opinions about comments made in their comment system in the same way.
-Slashdot has a slightly more granular metric but is essentially the same.
+Slashdot's comment system has a slightly more granular metric but is essentially the same.

 - Google Plus and Facebook collect opinions about URLs in the form of "Like"s or "+1"s.